-Chart N: Count of Prevalent Patients Moving to a Home Modality (May 2022-April 2023)
+Chart N: Prevalent Patients Moving to a Home Modality May 2022-April 2023

-Telemedicine QIA May 2022-April 2023
+Telemedicine QIA May 2022-April 2023 Goals and Outcomes

-The goal of the Telemedicine QIA was to increase the number of rural home patients using telemedicine to engage in home dialysis by 5% by April 2023.
-The Network exceeded the goal count of 149 patients, with 267 home patients having documented telemedicine visits in EQRS by April 2023.
+The goal of the Telemedicine QIA was to increase the number of rural ESRD patients using telemedicine to access a home dialysis by 5% by April 2023.
+The Network achieved 100% of the QIA goal with two patients using telemedicine by April 2023.
 (See Chart O)

-Barriers for the OIA included:
+Barriers for the QIA included:

-- Staff misconceptions about the use of telemedicine in the home program. - Lack of a facility tracking process for monthly telemedicine visits with patients. - Lack of reporting of patient telemedicine visits by facilities in EQRS.
+- Staff not tracking monthly telehealth visits with home dialysis patients. - Lack of reporting of patient telemedicine visits by facilities in EQRS.